isaomatsunami/simple-webGL/README.md

 # webGL
-simple wrapper of webGL functions
+This project is about simple object-oriented wrapper of webGL functions.